andfaulkner/dev-environment-components/_docs_guides/definitions-general.md

 *   Makes common operations faster and easier in code
 *   example: has_many :books, dependent: :destroy

+@### Autoredeploy (Docker/Dockerhub/Docker-cloud) ###@
+*   If a service that uses an image stored in Docker Hub is set to "autoredeploy", it will automatically deploy again whenever a new image is pushed or built to Docker Hub
+*   The concept is the same everywhere: automatically deploy again whenever the code changes

 @### Clock (CPU) ###@
 *   Essentially a pulser that "beats" at a fixed frequency (measured in Hz)
     *   This fixed frequency is known as the clock speed